The 20 Best Neuromyelitis Optica Doctors Near Me in Maryland, US

 Offers Telehealth

 Dr. Pardo's interest in transverse myelitis centers on management of acute myelitis, biomarkers of the disease in cerebrospinal fluid (CSF) and blood, and the role of neuroimmune factors in the pathogenesis of myelopathies.
 Along with others neurologists and health care providers in the Johns Hopkins Transverse Myelitis Center, Dr. Pardo focuses on a comprehensive approach in the diagnosis and management of myelopathies, myelitis, neuroimmunological and neuroinfectious disorders.
 Dr. Pardo is rated as an Advanced provider by MediFind in the treatment of Neuromyelitis Optica.
-His top areas of expertise are Acute Flaccid Myelitis (AFM), Neurosarcoidosis, Transverse Myelitis, Zika Virus Disease, and Gastrostomy.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Acute Flaccid Myelitis (AFM), Neurosarcoidosis, Transverse Myelitis, Zika Virus Disease, and Gastrostomy.
+Dr. Pardo is board certified in American Board Of Psychiatry And Neurology.

 Advanced in Neuromyelitis Optica